OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Introduction

 \begin{itemize}[leftmargin=1.5em, topsep=0.0em] \item \textbf{Task-Adaptive 3D Grounding}: We introduce a gated routing mechanism that dynamically modulates the infusion of 3D features into the visual-language backbone based on contextual task requirements.
 This allows for explicit, selective geometric grounding only when spatially essential, avoiding the drawbacks of static 3D fusion and enabling robust performance across both 2D and 3D reasoning tasks.

 \item \textbf{Embodiment-Aware Reasoning}: Moving beyond passive scene understanding, OmniEVA jointly incorporates task goals, environmental context, and physical constraints into its reasoning process.
-Through post-training with our proposed Task- and Embodiment-aware GRPO (TE-GRPO) algorithm, the model learns to generate plans that respect object affordances, workspace boundaries, and kinematic limits, significantly improving executability and success rates on real robots. \end{itemize}
+Through post-training with our proposed Task- and Embodiment-aware GRPO (TE-GRPO) algorithm, the model learns to generate plans that respect object affordances, workspace boundaries, and kinematic limits, significantly improving executability on real robots. \end{itemize}

-To comprehensively evaluate OmniEVA’s capability and adaptability across diverse embodied scenarios, we conduct experiments on 8 public embodied reasoning benchmarks spanning image-, video-, and 3D-based question answering.
-These benchmarks cover a broad spectrum of tasks ranging from basic spatial understanding to advanced geometric reasoning under multi-dimensional inputs.
-OmniEVA achieves state-of-the-art performance on 7 out of 8 benchmarks, demonstrating the effectiveness of the task-adaptive 3D-grounding mechanism.
-It also attains top results on object navigation tasks in both the HM3D and MP3D datasets.
-To further probe embodiment-aware reasoning, we introduce four primitive benchmarks—\textit{Where2Go}, \textit{Where2Grasp}, \textit{Where2Approach}, and \textit{Where2Fit}—each targeting a fundamental skill essential for long-horizon planning.
-OmniEVA achieves state-of-the-art performance across all primitive tasks, confirming its capability to master core embodied operations.
-These primitives form the foundation for more complex downstream applications, such as mobile manipulation.
-By excelling in these fundamental abilities, OmniEVA delivers significant improvements in downstream task performance, underscoring its robustness and versatility in embodied reasoning.
+We evaluate OmniEVA on 8 public benchmarks spanning 2D, 3D, and video-based reasoning.
+As shown in Figure 1, OmniEVA achieves SOTA performance on 7 benchmarks and tops leaderboards in object navigation (HM3D, MP3D).
+To further probe embodiment awareness, we contribute four primitive benchmarks—Where2Go, Where2Grasp, Where2Approach, and Where2Fit—each targeting a core skill for long-horizon planning.
+OmniEVA outperforms existing models across all primitives, demonstrating strong generalization to downstream tasks like mobile manipulation.